-Whether for scrambling, frying or poaching—or for its original purpose of incubating and protecting a developing fetus—the egg does its job well.
+Whether for scrambling, frying or poaching—or for its original purpose of incubating and protecting a developing chicken fetus—the egg does its job well.
 Its perfectly designed layers protect the contents from bacteria and the dangers of the environment, all while offering abundant nourishment to growing chicks or consuming humans.

 While the yolk and the albumen are wonderful on their own, together they make an exceptional, unrivaled food source.
 In many ways, the yolk and white must be eaten together to reap the benefits the egg has to offer.
-For example, the vitamin E found in the yolks works together with the selenium in the egg whites to create antioxidant qualities, helping to prevent the breakdown of body tissues.
+For example, the vitamin E found in the yolk works together with the selenium in the egg white to create antioxidant qualities, helping to prevent the breakdown of body tissues.

-Under The Shell
+Under the Shell

 The albumen connects to the yolk and shell with two cords called chalazae.
 One chalaza connects to the top of the yolk, and one connects to the bottom, suspending the yolk and keeping it stationary.
 This is an important job, as the chalazae correctly orient the fragile insides of the egg in anticipation of growing a healthy chick embryo.
-You are probably familiar with the chalazae, just in a different context: As an egg is cracked open, the two cords snap back toward the yolk and appear as small knots or strings on the surface of the egg’s contents.
+You might be familiar with the chalazae, just in a different context: As an egg is cracked open, the two cords snap back toward the yolk and appear as small knots or strings on the surface of the egg’s contents.

 - The first inner layer connects the albumen to the shell.